stinayen/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Rice Krispies
+Ingredients:
+- 3 tbs of butter
+- 1 1/4 cups of marshmallows
+- 6 cups of Kellogg's Rice Krispies Cereal

+Instructions:
+1. In a large a saucepan melt butter over low heat.
+2. Add marshmallows and stir until completely melted.
+3. Remove from heat and add Kellogg's Rice Krispies Cereal.
+Stir until well coated.
+4. Using buttered spatula or wax paper evenly press mixture into 13 x 9 x 2-inch pan coated with cooking spray.
+5. Cool on wire racks.
+6. Cut into 2-inch squares.